- Understanding SR-22 insurance in Kansas

 Most Kansas drivers don't need to file an SR-22.
 However, drivers who exhibit careless behaviors may be required to file an SR-22, which is typically required when the driver has to prove that they have the minimum liability insuranceLiability insurance covers sums that an insured becomes legally obligated to pay because of bodily injuries or property damage, or financial losses caused to other people. required by the state," says Cato.

-You may need an SR-22 in Kansas for reasons like:
+Reasons you may need an SR-22 in Kansas include:

 - DUI